Higher-categorical combinatorics of configuration spaces of Euclidean space: Exit-paths in the unital Ran space

-Of central importance in this paper is that the exit-path $\infty$-category of the unital Ran space of $\R^n$ is, in fact, an $\infty$-category.
-This subsection is devoted to proving the technical result that for a connected manifold $M$, $\Exit\bigl(\Ranu(M)\bigr)$ is a complete Segal space.
-First, we give a definition of a complete Segal space following (3.3.1) of \cite{AFR}.
+This subsection is devoted to proving the technical result that the exit-path $\infty$-category of the unital Ran space of a connected smooth manifold $M$, $\Exit\bl(\Ranu(M)\br)$, and consequently the exit-path $\infty$-category of the Ran space of $M$, $\Exit\bigl(\Ran(M)\bigr)$, is in fact an $\infty$-category.
+In particular we show that it is a complete Segal space.
+We allow ourselves to freely use notation and results from~\cite{AFR} and begin with the definition of a complete Segal space after Rezk in \cite{Rezk2}.